Irchelpark: Geography and structure

 As a first step in the lower part of the park was created with the artificial lake that is a separated by a wooden construction serving as pathway and a wide bridge crossing the water.
 The upper part houses the central axis of the campus towards Frohburgstrasse, where among others a restaurant, a wide meadow, and a scenic outpost overlooking the Limmat Valley are located.
-The then-new type of integration of gaming activities, a jogging facility, natural playgrounds and fireplaces in the natural areas of the park harbored a certain risk, but were solved within the 1990s.
+The then-new type of integration of gaming activities, a jogging facility, natural playgrounds and fireplaces in the natural areas of the park harbored a certain risk but were solved within the 1990s.

-The park was created as a natural landscape park including approximately 32 ha, being the most recent spacious park in Switzerland, and serving to the public and to the members of the university as a recreation area.
+The park was created as a natural landscape park of approximately 32 ha, being the largest recently-created park in Switzerland, and serving to the public and to the members of the university as a recreation area.
 Sized to its wide area of hills that protect the park on the streets immissions, the topography creates differentiated landscapes.
 The individual institute buildings are grouped in the upper park part on both sides of a central pedestrian axis, that is separated by green courtyards.
 The outer courtyards are interlocked with the surrounding parkland, which are characterized mainly by two reconstructed streams and the observation point on the excavation of the university buildings.
 The park is free of individual traffic, and the tapping is done entirely underground on both sides of the Winterthurerstrasse.
 A wide green bridge connects the upper to the lower part of the park and ends in a large staircase made of granite.
 The lower part of the park is dominated by a large artificial lake and non-urban-like meadows.

-As of December 2014, Irchelpark comprises spacious grounds including the spacious lake, and in its natural state, surrounded streams and one separate pond, playground and lawns, seatings and fire pits.
+As of December 2014, Irchelpark comprises spacious grounds including the spacious lake, and in its natural state, surrounded streams and one separate pond, playground and lawns, seating areas and fire pits.
 Popular is also the sand plant for running and the lookout point, as well as sculptures created by Swiss artists, and the anthropological museum Anthropologisches Museum.

-The Irchelpark is in fact a university campus, and therefore in the possession of the Canton of Zürich.
+The Irchelpark is in fact a university campus, and therefore in the possession of the Canton of Zurich.

 Safety

 In 2010 there have been several cases of physical attack and harassment at Irchelpark after nightfall.
-Although the safety problem are still not completely resolved, there are no surveillance cameras installed in the park, and the University of Zürich publishes recommendations for the students who at night are using park as access from the campus to the public transport stops.
+Although the safety problem are still not completely resolved, there are no surveillance cameras installed in the park, and the University of Zurich publishes recommendations for the students who use the park at night to access the public transport stops from campus.